 The main thrust of Web 3.0 is to decentralize the internet, putting power and control of the internet back into the hands of its users, rather than in the hands of a few massive corporations.
 The goal is to democratize the internet, allowing people to self-govern the digital space known as the Web.

 User experiences are changing as a result of this push for decentralization.
 Web 3.0 is promoting a transition towards user-run applications that reduce or eliminate the need for intermediaries or owners.
-Some people regard the creation of blockchain technology, with the launch of Bitcoin in 2009, as the beginning of Web 3.0.
+Some people regard the start of Web 3.0 to be when the the Bitcoin network introduced Proof of Work as the first blockchain to implement decentralized consensus in 2009.
 Others might consider the starting point to be the initial release of IPFS in 2015 or the emergence of decentralized applications (dApps) in 2016 and 2017.

 InterPlanetary File System (IPFS)